gentrace/gentrace-python/README.md

 The Gentrace Python library provides convenient access to the Gentrace API from Python applications.
 Most of the code in this library is generated from our [OpenAPI specification](https://github.com/gentrace/gentrace-openapi).

-**Important note: this library is meant for server-side usage only, as using it in client-side browser code will expose your secret API key.**
+**Important note: this library is meant for server-side usage only.**

 ## Installation